 - Do not leave the house when the pollution is high.

 - Wearing N95 mask while going out.
 If it is not available, then tie a wet handkerchief on the mouth.

 - Medications have been taken regularly.
 Take care of the inhaler and nebulizer.

 Also, take care of your heart from air pollution

-According to WHO, every year 17.9 lakh people around the world lose their lives due to heart disease, in which more people die due to air pollution.
+According to WHO, every year, 17.9 lakh people worldwide lose their lives due to heart disease, in which more people die due to air pollution.
 The effect of air pollution on heart diseases is disturbed for a long time.
 As such, the layer of vasa begins to freeze on the inner surface of the heart arteries, which reduces the heart’s ability to function.
 In addition, fine particles of pollution also block the blood vessels, which increases the risk of a heart attack.
-The arteries of the heart get swollen due to air pollution, which adversely affects the functioning of the heart.
+The heart’s arteries get swollen due to air pollution, which adversely affects the functioning of the heart.

 How to rescue